visgl/loaders.gl/modules/tile-converter/docs/cli-reference/tile-converter.md

   </a>
 </p>

-The `tile-converter` is a command line utility (CLI) for two-way batch conversion between the OGC 3D Tiles and the I3S formats.
-It can load the tileset to be converted directly from an URL.
+The `tile-converter` is a command line utility (CLI) for two-way batch conversion between [I3S](https://www.ogc.org/standards/i3s) and [3D Tiles](https://www.ogc.org/standards/3DTiles), both an OGC community standard.
+It can load tilesets to be converted directly from an URL or file based formats.

 ## Installation